syllabix/robotix/README.md

 ## Limitations

-- **Move to Coordinates**: The inverse kinematics solver uses an optimization approach to reach target coordinates.
+- **Move to Coordinates**: The inverse kinematics solver uses the following approach to reach target coordinates.
 When a point is unreachable:
   - The system will not error
   - Instead, it will move the robot to the closest achievable position
   - This behavior ensures smooth operation but may result in the robot not reaching the exact target position